danielr0y/thewheel/README.md

 email: admin@thewheel.com.au
 passw: admin

+To create more admin accounts, create an account then log in with any existing admin account, click the accounts tab and select “make admin”.

 a customer account with some edge case bookings. including bookings for events which were cancelled, booked out and which are now inactive
 email: daniel@email.com
 passw: daniel